 Rachael J Anderson is a lawyer focused on immigration, citizenship and refugee law located in Edmonton, Alberta.
-Rachael is a member of The Law Society of Alberta and active with the local Canadian Bar Association (CBA) Immigration Section Executive and the Canadian Association of Refugee Lawyers (CARL).
+Rachael is a member of The Law Society of Alberta, the local Canadian Bar Association (CBA) Immigration Section Executive and the Canadian Association of Refugee Lawyers (CARL).

-Rachael has successfully helped over 500 clients resolve their immigration matters, including applications and appeals for families, businesses and refugees.
+Rachael has successfully helped hundreds of clients resolve their immigration matters, including applications and appeals for families, businesses and refugees.
 She has represented clients before all of the major immigration tribunals, including Immigration Appeal Division (IAD) and Refugee Protection Division (RPD).
 She regularly appears before the Federal Court of Canada, the last resort for those who have had their applications rejected and may be facing imminent deportation.
 Rachael volunteers for the Edmonton Community Legal Centre (ECLC) and is an active roster lawyer with Legal Aid Alberta.

-In her spare time, Rachael enjoys baking and cycling with her toddler around Edmonton.
+In her spare time, Rachael enjoys baking and cycling with her husband and two children around Edmonton.

 We have a basic three step approach to working with clients on all types of immigration matters.
 Although every case is different, here is an overview of what to expect when you work with an experienced immigration lawyer: